 AIATSIS will make all possible efforts to resolve takedown requests quickly and to the satisfaction of all parties, with the following possible outcomes:

-- The material is restored unchanged to the AIATSIS website.
+- The material is kept unchanged on the AIATSIS website.

-- The material is restored with changes to the website.
+- The material is kept with changes on the AIATSIS website.

-- The material is restored with changes to the website and notification of the change.
+- The material is kept with changes on the AIATSIS website and notification of the change.

-- The material is removed from the website.
+- The material is removed from the AIATSIS website.

 Reviews of previous takedown decisions may be conducted from time to time.
 Where the circumstances of the original takedown request have changed, material might sometimes be restored.